mercurywave/hefe/help/function.md

 ### parseJson
 Takes a string containing JSON and parses it into a map or array, depending on the contents.

+### toJson(prettify?)
+Converts an object-like stream to a JSON object string.
+When given a string, this will escape the string for JSON.

+The prettify parameter accepts a bool which lets you output the string.
+The default is false.

 ### sortBy
 This subroutine takes an array.
 For each element, you give the element a score via the inner scope, and the final output will be sorted by the score you gave it.
 Higher scores will sort to a higher index.